 With respect to qualifying specified payments, enter only that portion of expenses directly connected to the amounts included in columns 5 or 10, that is, the excess of the payment over the fair market value amount as determined in accordance with section 482.
-Do not enter any expenses relating to the portion of such payment that is not includible in income under this special rule.
+Don't enter any expenses relating to the portion of such payment that isn't includible in income under this special rule.

-For valuation misstatements regarding qualifying specified CAUTION payments, there is a 20% addition to tax.
-See section 512(b)(13)(E)
+For valuation misstatements regarding qualifying specified payments, there is a 20% addition to tax.
+See section 512(b)(13)(E)(ii).